joltwallet/esp_littlefs/README.md

 # Running Unit Tests

-To flash the unit-tester app and the unit-tests, run
+To flash the unit-tester app and the unit-tests, clone or symbolicly link this component to `$IDF_PATH/tools/unit-test-app/components/littlefs`.
+Make sure the folder name is `littlefs`, not `esp_littlefs`.
+Then, run the following:

 ```
-make tests
+cd $IDF_PATH/tools/unit-test-app
+idf.py menuconfig  # See notes
+idf.py -T littlefs -p YOUR_PORT_HERE flash monitor
 ```

+In `menuconfig`:

+* Set the partition table to `components/littlefs/partition_table_unit_test_app.csv`

+* Double check your crystal frequency; my board doesn't work with autodetect.

 To test on an encrypted partition, add the `encrypted` flag to the `flash_test` partition in `partition_table_unit_test_app.csv`.
 I.e.